Zylann/godot_voxel/doc/source/module_development.md

 generators/    | Procedural generators.
 They only depend on voxel storage and math. meshers/       | Only depends on voxel storage, math and some Godot graphics APIs. streams/       | Files handling code.
-Only depends on filesystem and storage. math/          | Generic math utilities. util/          | Generic utility functions and structures.
+Only depends on filesystem and storage. util/          | Generic utility functions and structures.
 They don't depend on voxel stuff. thirdparty/    | Third-party libraries, in source code form.
-They are compiled statically so Godot remains a single executable. server/        | Contains VoxelServer.
+They are compiled statically so Godot remains a single executable. server/        | Contains task management.
 Depends on meshers, streams, storage but not directly on nodes. storage/       | Storage and memory data structures. terrain/       | Contains all the nodes.
 Depends on the rest of the module, except editor-only parts. tests/         | Contains tests.
 These run when Godot starts if enabled in the build script.